top of page

 Potential Costs You May Face

-• Medical bills for the injured customer
+• Medical expenses for the injured customer

-• Lost wages if they can’t work
+• Lost wages if the individual cannot work

-• Legal defense fees
+• Legal defense costs, including attorneys and court fees

-• Settlements or court judgments
+• Settlements or court-ordered judgments

 How General Liability Insurance Protects Your Business